macauleyp/tiny-file-system/README.md

 # A 'Tiny' File System (TFS)  with FUSE Library

-This is a User-Level File System library that builds on top of the kernel module FUSE (version 26) to redirect system calls to the User-Level file system.
+This is a User-Level File System library that builds on top of the kernel module FUSE (version 26) to redirect system calls to the User-Level File System.
 Thus, the program initializes a virtual disk and provides file abstraction by logically fetching disk segments.

 # Using the TFS Library